freifunkMUC/gluon-mesh-vpn-wireguard/README.md

                         },
         },
+...

-The gretatpip is the one of the server(s)!
+**The `gretatpip` is the one of the server(s)!
 And you should include the package in the site.mk of course!